 What this handout is about

 A poetry explication is a relatively short analysis which describes the possible meanings and relationships of the words, images, and other small units that make up a poem.
-Writing an explication is an effective way for a reader to connect a poem’s plot and conflicts with its structural features.
+Writing an explication is an effective way for a reader to connect a poem’s subject matter with its structural features.
 This handout reviews some of the important techniques of approaching and writing a poetry explication, and includes parts of two sample explications.

 Preparing to write the explication

-- Read the poem silently, then read it aloud (if not in a testing situation).
+- Read the poem or excerpt of poetry silently, then read it aloud (if not in a testing situation).
 Repeat as necessary.

 The large issues